dlds/yii2-giixer/README.md

     * Editable and maintained by developer
     * Manual changes **are not** lost after any giixer generation
     * File is placed in `common\models\db` or `common\modules\modulename\models\db`
-3. **Frontend/Backend AR**
-    * Extends **Common AR**
-    * Low level AR
-    * Editable and maintained by developer
-    * Lie in separate application scopes `frontend` or `backend`
-    * Only these models can be directly used by application
+    * Only this model can be directly used by application
-    * Namespaces are usually `app\models\db` or `app\modules\modulename\models\db`
-    * Files are placed in corresponding location to their namespaces with `app` replaced by `frontend` or `backend`

 > Structure schema is shown in [this diagram](https://github.com/dlds/yii2-giixer/blob/master/docs/schemas/ar_structure.png)

-This AR model structure gives you opportunity to easily update your DB schema and still be able to regenerate your AR models without loosing your current code changes.
+This AR model structure gives you opportunity to easily update your DB schema and still be able to regenerate your AR model without loosing your current code changes.

-Because of same namespace for backend and frontend AR you can easily move some application logic to common scope and avoid code duplication while AR models will be still found.

 > Some additional features stored in **Base AR** is shown in [MyModel](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/models/MyModel.php)